WELCOME FROM THE DIRECTOR

 HISTORY

-The key to our success so far is due to a number of important influences / factors: The quality of the courses offered; the implementation of a teaching methodology that meets the needs of the students, rather than a pre-ordained one-dimensional teaching methodology; accompanying the staff in enhancing and further developing a realistic and appropriate work ethic; ensuring that such a work ethic includes a distinct focus on the welfare of the students; and our focus on gender equity for both students and staff.
+The key to ICFP’s success is the quality of the courses offered; the implementation of a teaching methodology that meets the needs of the students, accompanying the staff in developing a productive, friendly and effective work ethic which includes a particular focus on the welfare of the students, gender equity and a safe environment for both students and staff.

 ORGANISATION